-Ex-Boston mobster to plead guilty to lying about 1993 killing
+Ex-Boston mobster pleads guilty to lying about 1993 killing

-BOSTON A former Boston mobster is due to plead guilty on Friday to charges that he lied to investigators about the 1993 killing of a former nightclub manager whose body was found earlier this year.
+BOSTON (Reuters) - A former Boston mobster pleaded guilty on Friday to charges that he lied to investigators about the 1993 killing of a former nightclub manager whose body was found earlier this year.

-Robert DeLuca, 70, was arrested in June and charged with lying about the slaying of Steven DiSarro, a former nightclub manager believed to have been killed by Boston mobsters on suspicion he was talking to the FBI.
+Robert DeLuca, 70, was arrested in June and charged with lying about the slaying of Steven DiSarro, a former nightclub manager believed to have been killed by Boston mobsters on suspicion he had been talking to the Federal Bureau of Investigation.

+U.S. Magistrate Judge Denise Casper set a Feb.
+1 sentencing date for DeLuca.
+He could face up to 10 years in prison and a $250,000 fine, though his actual sentence could be significantly lighter due to his guilty plea.

 DeLuca is one of three ex-gangsters arrested following the discovery of DiSarro's body behind an old Rhode Island mill building.
 Francis "Cadillac" Salemme, 83, and Paul Weadick, 61, were arrested this summer and charged with murdering DiSarro.